k33pd33p/unicode_google_sans_font/README.md

 Replace the default system font (i.e. Roboto) with Google Sans.

 ## Features
-- Newest version of GS v2.003 from Android 10.
+- Based on GS v2.004 from Android 10.
-- Included glyphs from Roboto to make sure there is no boxes (i.e. missing special characters)
+- Included glyphs from Roboto to make sure there is no boxes (aka missing glyphs).
-- Over 20 font styles to provide smooth experience from day to day usage.
+- Over 20 font styles providing smooth experience for daily use.
-- Magisk and TWRP are both supported.
-- Provide selections (i.e styles, OS, headline) through installation so you can choose what suits you best.
+- Provide selections (i.e styles, OS) through installation so you can choose what suits you best.

 ## Previews
 ![img](https://raw.githubusercontent.com/nongthaihoang/gs_images/master/g.png)